lun-lun-lun-lun/demolish/README.md

 - In broad phase, approximate OBBs into a bounding sphere (or cylinder when needed)  (DONE)
 - Disable physics and or collisions on 'irrelevant' (unobserved/far away, and small) seperated parts  (DONE)
 - Part pooling  (DONE)
+- Detect which parts are fully encompassed by destructors, and dont run calcs for them, just hide them (NEXT)